bburns/Arda/README.md

 - Switch easily between colorful and minimal color versions - how do?
 - Get access to 40k x 40k DEM (50m/px) version
 - Render to tiles for Google Maps-like site, using Leaflet - try vector map tiles and mapboxGL? include search index

+## License

+My contribution (labels and coloring) is MIT.
+The 3d DEM data/jpg is more uncertain - you'd need to find monks and Redrobes to know for sure.